saddavi/securevote-gcp-iac/README.md

 ## CI/CD Implementation Status

-The CI/CD pipeline has been successfully implemented using GitHub Actions.
-The current workflow:
+The CI/CD pipeline has been fully implemented using GitHub Actions with both validation and deployment capabilities:

 ### Implemented Features

 1. **Automated Checks on Every Push/PR**:

    - Terraform format verification
    - Terraform code validation
    - Infrastructure plan generation
    - Full GCP authentication

 2. **Security**:

    - Secure GCP credentials management using GitHub Secrets
    - Service account with least-privilege access
-   - Automated variable extraction from credentials
+   - Protected deployment to production environment
+   - Required manual approvals for infrastructure changes

+3. **Deployment Automation**:
+   - Automated Terraform apply on merge to main
+   - Production environment protection with required approvals
+   - Direct link to GCP console for deployed resources
+   - Artifact retention for terraform plans

-### Current Workflow Details
+### Workflow Details

-The GitHub Actions workflow triggers automatically when:
+The GitHub Actions workflow triggers on:

+- Pull requests targeting any branch
-- Changes are pushed to the `terraform/` directory
+- Direct pushes to the main branch
-- Workflow file is modified
+- Changes in `terraform/` directory or workflow file

-The workflow performs:
+The workflow consists of two main jobs:

-1. Code checkout and Terraform setup
-2. GCP authentication using service account
-3. Terraform format checking
-4. Terraform initialization and validation
-5. Terraform plan generation
+1. **Terraform Validation (runs on all PRs and pushes)**:

+   - Validates code formatting and configuration
+   - Generates and stores terraform plan as artifact
+   - Provides plan output for review

+2. **Infrastructure Deployment (runs only on main branch)**:
+   - Requires manual approval through GitHub environments
+   - Executes terraform apply with approved changes
+   - Uses protected production environment
+   - Provides direct link to GCP dashboard

 ### Required Permissions

-The service account has been configured with necessary roles:
+The service account has been configured with necessary roles in phases:

+1. **Initial Base Roles**:

    - Cloud SQL Admin
    - Storage Admin
    - Compute Network Admin
    - Cloud Run Admin
-- VPC Access Admin
-- IAM Admin
    - Service Account User

+2. **Extended Access**:
+   - Project IAM Admin (for managing IAM policies)
+   - VPC Access Admin (for managing VPC connectors)

+This progressive role assignment follows the principle of least privilege while ensuring the service account has all necessary permissions for the CI/CD pipeline to function properly.

 ## CI/CD Implementation & Learning Goals